 Skin tag removal

-Removing skin tags is likely to be seen as a cosmetic procedure, and would need to be paid for privately rather than through the NHS.
+Removing skin tags is likely to be seen as a cosmetic procedure, and would need to be paid for privately rather than having it done through the NHS.

 Skin tags may fall off naturally by themselves, but if removal is needed, seek medical advice.